agda/agda-stdlib/paper/paper.md

 As the correctness of the underlying OS cannot be reasoned about in Agda itself, these functionalities do have tests.
 The second area, is performance.
 Again, the performance of the Agda compiler cannot be reasoned about in Agda, and therefore .
 While the library does have a couple of tests, performance is still very much an area that needs work.

-# Other similar libraries
+# Similar libraries

-Constructive, as opposed to some other libraries.
-Although, we have classical axioms one can easily introduce as arguments or constructive.

-Isabelle
- - has small standard library (AFP external, free for all)

-Coq
- - Coq standard library (which is minimal).

-Lean
- - more similar MathLib (for Lean) (which is maximal)

-Idris
- - very limited.
-Basically on what you need to bootstrap the language.

-Mention lack of type-classes?
-Qualified + parameterised module naming.
+There are many older, and more mature theorem proving systems than Agda, and each with other standard libraries out there.
+However, they all have some crucial differences.

+Isabelle[], Coq[] both have very minimal standard libraries and encourage the use of external libraries developed by the community, and hence there is comparatively less effort on ensuring there are canonical definitions for certain concepts.
+The closest perhaps in this respect to the Agda standard library, is MathLib for Lean which .

+Additionally, with the exception of Idris which is a relatively newcomer to the space, other major theorem provers do not lean heavily into dependent-types, use classical axioms and therefore contain many non-constructive results.
-Agda is the only system that uses full-fledged dependent types, and the standard library is the one that uses dependent types seriously.
+Agda is the first library system that uses full-fledged dependent types, and the standard library is the one that uses dependent types seriously.
 For example, `All`, `Any` predicates, n-ary functions~\cite{}, regular expressions which decide membership.

-The Agda standard library has taken approach somewhere in the middle of the that of .
+Generic polymorphic n-ary functions[@allais2019generic].

+Another interesting key difference from other ITPs is the Agda standard library's relative lack of use of type-classes, a common mechanism for creating interfaces in functional languages and overloading syntax.
+It has turned out that the ability to use qualified, parameterised modules as first class objects in Agda, means that type-classes are not as essential as in other languages.
+It will be interesting to see if this state of affairs, continues as the library continues to grow and scale.

 # Acknowledgements